 Ancient Mammal Tooth Marks in Prehistoric Animal Bones

 Scientists have identified the tiny and faint scratch marks made by the teeth of ancient, primitive mammals as they gnawed on the remains of dinosaurs and other prehistoric animals.
+Evidence has been found of ancient mammal tooth marks in fossil bones.
 In a paper published in the scientific journal “Paleontology”, the researchers from Yale University and the Cleveland Museum of Natural History report on the mammalian tooth marks left on the bones of several fossil bones, including the bones of dinosaurs.

 Whilst studying the fossil collections at the University of Alberta Laboratory for Vertebrate Palaeontology at the Royal Tyrrell Museum (Drumheller, Alberta, Canada), Nicholas Longrich of Yale University and Michael J. Ryan of the Cleveland Museum discovered several of the bones showed signs of tooth marks.
 Additional bones that seemed to have been gnawed upon were found during fieldwork in Alberta.
 All the bones studied date from 75 million years ago (Campanian faunal stage of the Late Cretaceous).